 Reserve Funds - Reserve Funds are established via transfers from General Fund, and reflect costs-items that span multiple years, are unpredictable in nature, and/or serve to mitigate drastic annual variances.
 Examples include maintenance and capital projects, liquidation of accrued leave-time, and purchase of major equipment items, respectively.
 Management will continue with conventional reserve-fund levels to ensure adequate coverage of related expenses and liabilities.
-Maintenance and Capital Project appropriations will be set in the Spring of 2022 per established convention.
+Maintenance and Capital Project appropriations will be set in the Spring of 2023 per established convention.

 Energy Assistance - Among the Reserve Funds is a specific appropriation for the Energy Assistance program.
-Council has affirmed their continued support of this program at historic levels, which are \$550 per residential and commercial customer.
-Management estimates this cost to be approximately \$800,000.
+Council has articulated desire to evaluate the Energy Assistance program on an annual basis.
+Historically the program has been \$550 per residential and commercial customer.
+Management estimates this status quo cost to be approximately \$800,000.

 Special Revenue Funds and Fee Subsidies - Council has historically approved fee-levels that are less than full cost-recovery levels, so as to provide reduced cost of living and enhanced quality of life for the benefit of residents.
 The imbalance of revenues and costs for related services are reflected in transfers from General Fund to impacted funds, specifically Ports, Harbor, and Utilities.
-Council has affirmed their support of continued service subsidies at historic levels, and management will present preliminary 2022 budget transfers accordingly.
+Council has expressed a desire to evaluate the level of subsidies to special revenue funds Utility/Port/Harbor/Airport on an annual basis, and explore ways to inform the public about these subsidies.
+Management will present preliminary 2023 budget transfers accordingly.